small-db/small-db/README.md

 (In InnoDB latch approach) What happens if a inner page is modified by another transaction, after the X-Latch is released by the current transaction?
 TODO

+We need "s_lock_map" and "x_lock_map" no matter which latch strategy is used.
+This is because the lock semantics expressed by s/x lock map is different from the "RwLock" of the page itself.
+And the scope of s/x lock is usually larger than the "RwLock" of the page.

+For example, in the following scenario: step 1: a tx acquire a X-Latch on a page (for insert) step 2: some other actions step 3: the tx access the page by `write().wrap()` Without the restriction of s/x lock map, the page may be modified by other txs between step 1 and step 3, which is not allowed.

+And "RwLock" lock is also necessary since it provides interior mutability for the page itself.

+Question: what is an internal(or root_ptr, header) page being modified by a transaction? should we record the "UPDATE" action in the log file when committing the transaction (or even earlier, when the page is modified)?